mvdh7/PyCO2SYS/docs/howto.md

 params = co2s[["fCO2", "k_H2CO3"]]
 ```

-All intermediate parameters used in calculating the requested parameter will also be stored in the `co2s`, so they can be accessed more quickly for future calculations.
+All intermediate parameters used in calculating the requested parameter will also be stored in the `co2s`, so they can be accessed without recalculating them in the future.

 ### Propagate uncertainties

-To propagate independent uncertainties through the calculations, use `propagate`:
+To propagate independent uncertainties through the calculations, use the `propagate` method:

 ```python
 # Propagate uncertainties